ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference.md

 #### SET BUCKET COUNT

-It is a hint to specify the number of hash buckets for SET-INTERECT and SET-DIFFERENCE execution nodes.
+It is a hint to specify the number of hash buckets for SET-INTERSECT and SET-DIFFERENCE execution nodes.

 ![set_bucket_count](media/SQL/set_bucket_count.gif)